Different linearizations of non-abelian second Painlev\'e systems and related monodromy surfaces: Non-abelian monodromy surfaces

 \item Assumption (d) allows us to define the diagonal matrices $D_k$ (see eq. \eqref{eq:ass_d_1}), since any diagonal matrix with commutative entries commutes with any diagonal matrix with non-commutative entries.
 For comparison, in the commutative case, any diagonal matrices commute.

 Moreover, we can easily differentiate the function $\exp{\brackets{T(\lambda)}}$, where

 because $[T_k, T_0] = 0$, $k = - r, \dots, -1$.

 \item Thanks to assumption (e), we are able to use a formal monodromy $T_0$ with non-commutative entries. \end{itemize} \end{rem} \begin{rem} The statement can be easily reformulated for any irregular singular point different from $\lambda = \infty$. \end{rem} \begin{proof} We are going to show that under the assumptions of the proposition the coefficients $F_k$, $D_k$, and $T_k$ of series \eqref{eq:irrseries} can be found uniquely by the matrix $A(\lambda)$, given in \eqref{eq:irrsys_A}, of system \eqref{eq:irrsys}.
-In the proof, we will use the following obvious fact: \begin{lem} For any diagonal matrix $A \in \Mat_n (\mathbb{C})$ and any diagonal matrix $B \in \Mat_n (\mathcal{R})$ it follows that
+In the proof, we will use the following obvious fact: \begin{lem} For any diagonal matrix $A \in \Mat_n (\mathcal{Z}(\mathcal{R}))$ and any diagonal matrix $B \in \Mat_n (\mathcal{R})$ we have

 \end{lem}

 \textbullet \,\, As we mentioned above, one can get

 because $[T_k, T_0] = 0$, $k = -r, \dots, - 1$ (see assumption (d) and Lemma \ref{thm:diag_lem}).
 Thus, substitution of the formal solution